Affordability Meets Retro Glamour

 - fitness center

-- guests are granted early admission to The Wizarding World of Harry Potter one hour before the theme park opens
+- guests are granted early admission to The Wizarding World of Harry Potter and Universal's Volcano Bay water park one hour before the theme park opens

 - Walking path to the Volcano Bay water park.

 The centerpiece of the Cabana Bay Beach Resort is the pair of courtyards with enormous zero-entry swimming pools.
 The 8,000-square-foot zero-entry Lazy River Courtyard pool has a sand beach and a lazy river with waterfalls and water cannons.